 - the European Diagnostic Manufacturers Association (EDMA)

-If you manufacture IVD medical devices that are then sold (either by you or another company) you will need to register using the RG3 registration form.
+If you manufacture IVD medical devices that are then sold (either by you or another company) you will need to register using the device online registration system (DORS).

 The CE marking is a declaration of conformity with the EU’s Medical Devices Directive (MDD).